RPellowski/GoDockerMySQLTutorial/README.md

  https://docs.docker.com/get-started/
 ```

-#### Deploy an Alpine container
+### Deploy an Alpine container

 Run an interactive version of the Alpine container, a small distro of Linux, using the `-i` option and invoking the `/bin/sh` command.
 Show the filesystem and running processes.
 Exit the container and return to Ubuntu.
 No containers are running after this operation.

 **Note:** By not specifying a version, `alpine:latest` is pulled and cached into Docker.
-Subsequent references to Alpine will be faster unless the latest version has changed in the public repository, in which case it will be downloaded before running.
+Subsequent references to Alpine will be faster unless the latest version has changed in the public repository, in which case the new version will be downloaded before running.

 ```bash
 rob@Ubuntu20:~> docker run -i -t alpine /bin/sh